 Meeting minimum application requirements makes a student eligible to apply, but does not guarantee admission.
 Enrollment is limited and admission is competitive.

-- Complete at least 45 semester hours of course work, which includes very specific courses, as outlined in the above-posted guide to application.
+- Complete at least 45 semester hours of course work, which includes very specific courses, as outlined in the above-posted application.

 - Meet minimum basic skills requirements in reading, writing, and math.
-This could be fulfilled through scores on the SAT, ACT, or WEST-B. See Basic Skills Testing page.
+This can be fulfilled through scores on the SAT, ACT, or WEST-B. See Basic Skills Testing page.

 To teach a specific subject in middle school or high school, you must complete a bachelor’s degree in the subject you choose.
 In addition to the classes for your declared major, you must complete core professional education coursework within the College of Education to earn teacher certification in a particular subject.